Step 1: Getting started

 You may find that extra layers of flooring have raised the floor height in front of the old dishwasher.
 This can make it difficult to get the old dishwasher out and the new one in.
 In some cases, you have to either loosen the countertop or remove flooring.
 Consider consulting a professional installer if you don’t feel confident about the best strategy.

-Get a blanket, an old rug or cardboard to protect your floor while you work.
+Get a blanket, an old rug or cardboard to protect your floor while you work on how to remove a dishwasher.
 Gather two adjustable wrenches, a screwdriver, a tape measure, a pair of pliers and a level.
 You’ll also need a shallow pan, bucket, sponge and rag to collect water that’ll drain from the lines when you disconnect them.

 Turn off the power to the dishwasher at the main panel or unplug it under the sink.
 Also turn off the water to the dishwasher at the nearest shutoff valve, usually the hot water shutoff under the sink.
 Or shut it off at the water heater.
-Consider removing the cabinet doors from your sink base to make disconnecting the drain lines easier.
+Consider removing the cabinet doors from your sink base to make disconnecting the drain lines easier as you begin the how to remove a dishwasher task.

 Step 2: Disconnect the electrical cable and water line